 How are NTS map sheets defined?

 Each area defined by dark grey lines is given a dark grey number ("21", in the diagram).
 This is the first element in an NTS map number.

-Note that certain maps do not conform to the regular NTS grid.
+Note that certain maps do not conform to the regular National Topographic System (NTS) grid.
 These non-conforming maps have extended or reduced limits to accommodate the extent of the landmass and maintain contiguous areas.
 Reduced limits remove large extents that show only water and preserve areas that show land.
-Non-conforming maps help make the National Topographic System more efficient.
-Generally, non-conforming map sheets can be identified by their irregular lines on the grid; however, some non-conforming 1/250 000 maps are identified by a light/dark pattern of lines and repositioned labels.
+Non-conforming maps help make the National Topographic System (NTS) more efficient.
+Generally, non-conforming map sheets can be identified by their irregular lines on the grid; however, some non-conforming 1:250 000 maps are identified by a light/dark pattern of lines and repositioned labels.